KLBoles/Manipul8/README.md

 After you download and upack the files, replace `resources/config.xml` with the version included in this repository so that you will have access to the proper fiducial IDs.

+There is also a built-in testing interface, where the mouse cursor serves as a fiducial and you can use different keys to switch the fiducial ID.
+To use this mode, set `USE_TEST_INTERFACE` to `true` in Settings.
+More information on the controls will be printed to the log when you start the app.

 [processing]: https://processing.org/
 [semver]: https://semver.org/
 [rv]: http://reactivision.sourceforge.net/